-4.4.10.
-It is considered that the Stoke Golding NDP is predicted to have a positive effect on Biodiversity.
+4.4.8.
+It is considered that the Stoke Golding NDP is predicted to have a Positive effect on Biodiversity.
 The NDP seeks to protect a number of natural and semi-natural spaces including green infrastructure and some sites known to be of ecological importance.
-The plan further sets out a number of protection measures to mitigate potential adverse effects of development on biodiversity (including for site allocations).
+The plan further sets out a number of protection measures to mitigate potential adverse effects of development on biodiversity (including for site allocations) and requires development to achieve environmental net gain.
 However, cumulatively, the NDP does not significantly deviate from the baseline protection already afforded in Stoke Golding through statutory measures and national and local planning policy.
-Furthermore, key opportunities to achieve environmental net gain and to afford protection to all known local BAP Priority Habitats are missed.
-Therefore, whilst the plan should result in positive effects, these are not likely to be significant.
-Although, significant positive effects could potentially arise if the recommendations outlined above and in Section 4.10 of this report are adopted.
+Opportunities to afford protection to all known local BAP Priority Habitats are also missed.
+Therefore, whilst the plan should result in positive effects, these are not predicted to be significant.